cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Implement first version of standing up policy
 -------------------------------

+IMPORTANT DEBUGGING ADVICE: It may be challenging at first to compose the correct tensor operations.
+To debug, please use pdb by adding ``breakpoint()`` in your reward functions and analyzing dimensions of key variables.
+Refer to the slides handout for common pdb operations.

 In VS Code, navigate to ``legged_gym/envs/pupper/pupper.py``.

 Your job is to edit the ``_reward_base_height`` function so that Puppper stands up.